West India Regiments: British West Indies Regiment

-Surprisingly limited use was made of the long serving regulars of the West India Regiment during World War I. However, in 1915 a second West Indies regiment was formed from Caribbean volunteers who had made their way to Britain.
+Surprisingly limited use was made of the well trained and long serving regulars of the West India Regiment during World War I. However, in 1915 a second West Indies regiment was formed from Caribbean volunteers who had made their way to Britain.
 Initially, these volunteers were drafted into a variety of units within the British Army, but in 1915 it was decided to group them together into a single regiment, named the British West Indies Regiment.
 The similarity of titles has sometimes led to confusion between this war-time unit and the long established West India Regiment.
 Both were recruited from black Caribbean recruits and a number of officers from the WIR were transferred to the BWIR.

 The regiment played a significant role in the First World War, especially in Palestine and Jordan where they were employed in military operations against the Turkish Army.
 A total of 15,600 men of the British West Indies Regiment served with the Allied forces.
 Jamaica contributed two-thirds of these volunteers, while others came from Trinidad and Tobago, Barbados, the Bahamas, British Honduras, Grenada, British Guiana (now Guyana), the Leeward Islands, St Lucia and St Vincent.
 Nearly 5,000 more subsequently volunteered.